Our Century, Part 1

 Duration: Chinese Art in Transformation attempts to show how every moment that stretches is an absorption of the past, and the endless possibilities of the future are based on the past and the present.
 The exhibition presents painting, sculpture, installation, video, animation, and more from the 1970s to the present.
 Work by Hao Liang, Jia Aili, and Zeng Fanzhi is included.

-Jia Aili, Untitled, 2011 © Jia Aili Studio.
+Jia Aili, Midday, 2021 (detail) © Jia Aili Studio.
 Photo: Yang Chao Studio

 July 25–September 6, 2020